phijano/minishell/README.md

 The goal of this project is to create a simple shell

-It was developed in collaboration with [@username] (https://www.github.com/IcaroJam)
+It was developed in collaboration with [@IcaroJam] (https://www.github.com/IcaroJam)